Down Jacket: Simple Decision Will Help Aid a Thru-Hiker

 Now that we know more about what a standard down jacket is, what to look for, and the different types of down available we can start looking into what might be the best option for you.

-If weight is the biggest concern along with packability then the winner would be the Zpacks Goose Down jacket, if a synthetic counterpart is needed then the EE Torrid may be perfect for you.
+If weight is the biggest concern along with packability, then the winner would be the Zpacks Goose Down Jacket.
+If a synthetic counterpart is required then the Enlightened Equipment Torrid may be a better fit for you.

-Otherwise, check out the full selection of the best down puffy jackets for thru-hiking I have here
+Otherwise, check out my choice of best down puffy jackets here

 Final Thoughts on Down Jackets